Rohit5688/playwright-bdd-runner/README.md

 #### Running Individual Examples

 - **From the Test Explorer:**
   Expand the Scenario Outline node to see all examples.
 Click the play button next to any example to run it individually.
+  > **Only the selected example will run, not the entire outline.**

 - **From CodeLens:**
   If you have CodeLens enabled, you’ll see a “▶ Run Scenario” button above the Scenario Outline.
 This runs all examples for that outline.